© Copyright Solvents Australia 2011

 hermetic compressor applications.

-existing lubricant with POE oil, except in some automotive retrofit applications,
+lubricant with POE oil, except in some automotive retrofit applications, which

-which require PAG oil.
-In most cases the mineral oil or alkylbenzene oil levels
+require PAG oil.
+In most cases the mineral oil or alkylbenzene oil levels must be

-must be reduced below 5% of the new POE charge.
-Check with OEMs for any
+reduced below 5% of the new POE charge.
+Check with OEMs for any specific

-specific recommendations regarding oils or procedures.
-Remove as much of
+recommendations regarding oils or procedures.
+Remove as much of the

-the existing lubricant as possible, add POE, and run the system on R-12 for
+existing lubricant as possible, add POE, and run the system on R-12 for some

-some time.
-When the residual oil concentration is appropriate, remove R-12,
+time.
+When the residual oil concentration is appropriate, remove R-12, replace

 Properties